gromacs/gromacs/docs/user-guide/mdp-options.rst

    (4) [ps] Couple force constant to increase in similarity with reference density with this time constant.
 Larger times result in looser coupling.

+.. mdp:: density-guided-simulation-shift-vector

+   (0,0,0) [nm] Add this vector to all atoms in the density-guided-simulation-group before calculating forces and energies for density-guided-simulations.
+Affects only the density-guided-simulation forces and energies.
+Corresponds to a shift of the input density in the opposite direction by (-1) * density-guided-simulation-shift-vector.

 User defined thingies
 ^^^^^^^^^^^^^^^^^^^^^